undeadlabs/holepunch/README.md

 ## Basic Configuration

 You need to provide your AWS security credentials and a region.
-These can be provided as the command-line options, or you can use the standard AWS environment variables:
+These can be provided via the command-line options, or you can use the standard AWS environment variables:

 ```bash